hashkat/hashkat/docs/tutorial02.md

 ##analysis

 The first section of this program is titled analysis, and it outlines what is the general focus of this simulation.
 Let's go over what each variable means.

-The entities present throughout this simulation correspond to Twitter users on the network.
-The “initial_entities” variable used in this analysis corresponds to the inaugural Twitter users at the start of this operation.
-A small value for this would be ideal, perhaps when it was just in use by the developers.
-The “max_entities” variable will of course correspond to the maximum number of Twitter users you would expect to have throughout the course of the simulation and for which to allocate.
-Once the number of entities within the network has grown to this magnitude, the addin$
-The “max_time” will be the maximum length of simulation time you would like this simulation to run for.
-The simulation will halt once this simulated time has elapsed, though it is important to note that interacting with the simulation will have no impact on the simulati$
-The “max_analysis_steps” !!!!
-The “max_real_time” corresponds to the maximum length of actual clock time you would like this simulation to run for.
-The simulation will end once this time has elapsed in real time, though it should be noted that, as opposed to the “max_time”, interacting with the simu$
-While the simulation is running, no input from the user is required.
-However, you do have the choice to implement interactive mode, which will allow user to !!!!!!
-Implementing the variable “enable_lua_hooks” will determine whether or not !!!!
-“lua_Script”!!!!!

 ```python
   initial_entities: